-- Right of Complaint - You also have the right to lodge a complaint about any aspect of how we are handling your data with the UK Information Commissioner’s Office, which can be contacted at www.ico.org.uk.
+- Right of Complaint - You also have the right to lodge a complaint about any aspect of how we are handling your data with the ICO, who can be contacted at www.ico.org.uk.

 - Right to Opt-out of Marketing Communications - You have the right to opt-out of marketing communications we send to you at any time.
 You can exercise this right by clicking on the “unsubscribe” or “opt-out” link in the marketing emails we send you.
 To opt out of other forms of marketing (such as postal marketing or telemarketing), then please contact us using the contact details provided below.

 Any changes we may make to our Privacy Notice in the future will be posted on this page and, where appropriate, notified to you by date-stamped communication.